-AO2: Demonstrate critical understanding of concepts and issues relevant to language use Level/ INDICATIVE CONTENT Marks These are examples of ways students' work might exemplify the performance characteristics in the question above.
+AO2: Demonstrate critical understanding of concepts and issues relevant to language use Level/ PERFORMANCE CHARACTERISTICS INDICATIVE CONTENT Marks These are examples of ways students' work might exemplify the performance characteristics in the question above.
 They indicate possible content and how it can be treated at different levels.
-Level 5 13-15 Students will: demonstrate a synthesised, conceptualised and individual overview of issues evaluate and challenge views, approaches and interpretations of linguistic issues.
-Students are likely to: evaluate and challenge different ways of explaining children's written language development synthesise ideas and conceptualise a view of the process integrate a range of well-selected examples to support/challenge ideas evaluate a range of different literacy skills and literary practices, such as exposure to a range of writing models, explicit grammar teaching, writing technology.
-Level 4 10-12 Students will: identify and comment on different views, approaches and interpretations of linguistic issues.
-Students are likely to: comment on individual/physical development comment on the role of creativity and imagination comment on contextual and cultural aspects comment on significance of communicative purpose, genre, mode.
+13-15 Students will: demonstrate a synthesised, conceptualised and individual overview of issues evaluate and challenge views, approaches and interpretations of linguistic issues.
+Students are likely to: evaluate and challenge different ways of explaining children's written language development using well-selected examples synthesise ideas and conceptualise a view of the process explore contextual and cultural factors evaluate a range of different literacy skills and literary practices, such as exposure to a range of writing models, explicit grammar teaching, writing technology.
+Level 4 10-12 Students will: • identify and comment on different views, approaches and interpretations of linguistic issues.
+Students are likely to: comment on individual/physical development explanations comment on explicit grammar teaching approaches comment on accuracy based approaches.
 Level 3 7-9 Students will: • show detailed knowledge of linguistic ideas, concepts and research.
-Students are likely to: identify issues concerning grammatical rules illustrate children's use of grammar in writing illustrate one explanation of literacy development.
+Students are likely to: illustrate genre-based approaches illustrate function-based approaches show knowledge of research findings.
 Level 2 4-6 Students will: • show familiarity with linguistic ideas, concepts and research.
-Students are likely to: • show awareness of research by outlining theories without reference to task • identify salient examples from data e.g. presentation, handwriting, formation of letter symbols, punctuation in data, vocab • label features of mechanical accuracy.
+Students are likely to: • show awareness of research by outlining theories without reference to task • identify salient examples from data eg presentation, handwriting, formation of letter symbols, punctuation in data, vocab • label features of mechanical accuracy.
 Level 1 1-3 Students will: • discuss issues anecdotally without specialist linguistic knowledge.
 Students are likely to: discuss examples of children's language development without linguistic comment (3) give examples of children's language development (2) discuss children's development without specific focus on language (1).
 0 Nothing written about the text or topic